kurtkanaskie/oauth-demo-mock-idp-protected-resource/README.md

 This code is open source.

 ## TODO
-* Sequence diagrams
-* Client Credentials local to oauth-v2 proxy, don't use mock-idp
+* Document use of request header x-jwt and JWT flows.
 * OAS for oauth-v2